 In addition to states that accept ASWB, NetCE is approved as a provider of continuing education by the following state boards: Alabama State Board of Social Work Examiners, Provider #0515; Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling, CE Broker Provider #50-2405; Illinois Division of Professional Regulation for Social Workers, License #159.001094; Illinois Division of Professional Regulation for Licensed Professional and Clinical Counselors, License #197.000185; Illinois Division of Professional Regulation for Marriage and Family Therapists, License #168.000190; Texas State Board of Social Worker Examiners, Approval #3011; Texas State Board of Examiners of Professional Counselors, Approval #1121; Texas State Board of Examiners of Marriage and Family Therapists, Approval #425.

-NetCE is approved as a provider of continuing education by the Association for Addiction Professionals.
-Provider Number 97847.
+This course has been approved by NetCE, as a NAADAC Approved Education Provider, for educational credits, NAADAC Provider #97847.
+NetCE is responsible for all aspects of their programming.
 NetCE is approved as a provider of continuing education by the California Consortium of Addiction Programs and Professionals.
 Provider Number 5-08-151-0618.
 NetCE is approved as a provider of continuing education by the California Association for Alcohol/Drug Educators.
 Provider Number CP40 889 C 0617.
 This activity is designed to comply with the requirements of California Assembly Bill 1195, Cultural and Linguistic Competency.
 NetCE designates this continuing education activity for 5 continuing education hours for addiction professionals.

 Methamphetamine use has risen alarmingly, reaching epidemic proportions in some regions.
 The purpose of this course is to provide a current, evidence-based overview of methamphetamine abuse and dependence and its treatment in order to allow healthcare professionals to more effectively identify, treat, or refer methamphetamine-abusing patients.